wrecks-code/SimpleMonitorControlTray/README.md

 - "Startup with Windows" places a regkey inside `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`, it can be removed by clicking it again.
 - A default layout will be saved on first startup, you can overwrite it by right-clicking and selecting "Save current monitor layout".
 - If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+- I used this project mainly to get a feel for python developing.
+I learned a lot from this.

 ## License